In this Blocksy vs Kadence blog post, we are comparing two very identical WordPress themes.

 As per the latest information of coming soon features, on the Kadence website, White Label is still yet to come.

-While Blocksy Pro already has this feature.
+While Blocksy Pro already has this feature and it comes with their Agency plan.
 Although, you do not get to see it in the free version of Blocksy.

 Kadence vs Blocksy Documentation